I Modi: Copies of the Agostino Veneziano copy of I modi

-There is one whole image of an engraving in the Albertina museum that is thought to have been based on an image from the copy of "I modi" that Agostino Veneziano is thought to have made.
+There is one engraving in the Albertina museum that is thought to have been copied from Agostino Veneziano's edition of I modi.
+It matches an oval fragment in the British Museum and the 11th image in the woodcut booklet.

 It is thought that this single engraving comes from a set of engravings and only this one engraving presently remains from this set.